Burn Ban Information

 Burn Ban Issued September 9th, 2020

 - Wise County Judge JD Clark and the Commissioners Court Adopted a new burn ban, this burn ban will be active for 90 days and replaces the former burn ban.
-This burn ban is permanent and does not follow the National Weather Service fire danger statements as the previous one did.
+This burn ban does follow the National Weather Service fire danger statements as the previous one did.

 - This burn ban includes an exception to outdoor cooking and welding, please call the Wise County Fire Marshals Office if you have any questions.

 - Anytime you engage in outdoor burning, we ask that you call the Sheriff's Office at 940-627-5870 Option # 4 to check the status of the burn ban.
 You can then log the burn ban HERE this will help determine whether to send the fire department if a fire is reported at your address.